MartinEvandt/openc2-ap-er/oc2edr.md

     * SHOULD respond with "Command not supported" in the status text
     * MAY respond with status code 500

-#### 2.3.3.1 Contain device
+#### 2.3.4.1 Contain device
-Limits the functionalities of an endpoint in relation to application execution and/or network communications.
+Limits the functionalities of an Endpoint in relation to application execution and/or network communications.
 The Producer and Consumer of the command MUST support the er:device_containment Command Argument as defined in [Section 2.1.4](#214-command-arguments)

 OpenC2 Producers that send 'contain device' Commands: